Can Two Quantum Cheshire Cats Exchange Grins?

-In the previous section we have seen that the grin of a cat can be separated from the cat itself under suitable choices of pre and postselection.
-Here we consider two such Quantum Chesire Cats and exchange their grins.
+{\it Exchanging Grins of Cats.--} In the previous section we have seen that the grin of a cat can be separated from the cat itself under suitable choices of pre and postselection.
+Here we consider two such Quantum Cheshire Cats and exchange their grins.
 In terms of physical realization, we take two linearly polarized photons, decouple their circular polarizations and then recouple them with the other photon.

 To see this effect let us consider the setup shown in Fig.~\ref{CC_Swap}.
 There are two sources of linearly polarized photons, near the unprimed and the primed halves of the arrangement, on the left and the right, respectively.
 The input polarization in the unprimed half is $\ket{H}$ while that in the primed half is $\ket{H^\prime}$.
 The setup allows one to prepare a preselected state given by